Jump to:

 easel

-or slantboard, or just tape some paper up on the wall or window.
+or slantboard, or just tape some paper up on the wall

-Many common activities can be positioned to promote wrist extension.
+Many common activities can be positioned to promote wrist

-For example: Colorforms or felt boards; chalkboard activities; Magna
+For example: Colorforms or felt boards; chalkboard

-doodle; Lite-Bright; painting, drawing, coloring, mazes, dot-to-dot,
+doodle; Lite-Bright; painting, drawing, coloring, mazes,

-or stencils; magnetic letters or shapes; sticker art; stamp art, or my pencil obstacle courses!
+or stencils; magnetic letters or shapes; sticker art; stamp

 - Activities involving weight-bearing on the hands, such as

-wheelbarrow or crab walking
+wheelbarrow or crab walking.

 - Leaning on one open hand on floor while working on a large

-picture, with sidewalk chalk, floor puzzle, or anything else that can
+picture, with sidewalk chalk, floor puzzle, or anything else

-be worked on while leaning over it on the floor
+be worked on while leaning over it on the floor.

 - With therapy

-putty -- hang hand over edge of a table with palm down.
-Hold
+putty -- hang hand over edge of a table with palm

 therapy putty